SCRT-HQ/VaporShell/docs/glossary/Add-VSEMRStepKeyValue.md

----
-layout: glossary
-title: Add-VSEMRStepKeyValue
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSEMRStepKeyValue

 ## SYNOPSIS
-Adds an AWS::EMR::Step.KeyValue resource property to the template
+Adds an AWS::EMR::Step.KeyValue resource property to the template.
+KeyValue is a subproperty of the HadoopJarStepConfig property type.
+KeyValue is used to pass parameters to a step.

 ## SYNTAX